Trump to be moved to military hospital after COVID-19 diagnosis | Politics

 An active Twitter user, Trump has not posted any messages since then.
 Trump is at high risk because of his age and weight.
 He has remained in apparent good health during his time in office but is not known to exercise regularly or to follow a healthy diet.

-Conley said Trump has received a single dose of Regeneron's polyclonal antibody cocktail, a technique that is used for treating a wide range of illnesses.
-Data is limited on its effectiveness for COVID-19 but U.S. infectious disease chief Dr. Anthony Fauci is among those saying it has promise.
-Trump is also taking zinc, Vitamin D, famotidine, melatonin and daily aspirin.
+Conley said Trump has received an experimental treatment, Regeneron's REGN-COV2.
+The drug is one of several experimental COVID-19 drugs known as monoclonal antibodies, which are used for treating a wide range of illnesses.
+U.S. infectious disease chief Dr. Anthony Fauci is among those saying the technique has promise.
+Trump is also taking zinc, Vitamin D, famotidine, melatonin and a daily aspirin.

+Stocks on Wall Street closed lower as news of Trump's diagnosis added to mounting uncertainties surrounding the election.
+The president's illness upended his re-election campaign with just 31 days to go until Election Day.
+The campaign said it would postpone rallies and other events where he was scheduled to appear, or take them online.

+Biden, meanwhile, campaigned in Michigan after testing negative for the virus.
+At a union hall in Grand Rapids, Biden said he was praying for his rival's swift recovery and urged Americans to wear masks to slow the spread of the disease.
+But he also implicitly criticized Trump, who rarely wears a mask in public and has held huge campaign rallies with little social distancing.

 ALSO READ